506124204/pango/docs/pango_markup.md

+# Text Attributes

+Attributed text is used in a number of places in Pango.
+It is used as the input to the itemization process and also when creating a #PangoLayout.

+Attributes can influence the various stages of the rendering pipeline.
+For example, font or size attributes will influence the font selection that is happening during itemization, font features and letterspacing attributes will influence shaping, and color or underline attributes will be used for rendering.

+Pango uses a simple structs for individual attributes, such as
+#PangoAttrColor or #PangoAttrFontDesc.
+Each attribute has a type, and
+a start and end index that determine the range of characters that the attribute applies to.
+See the #PangoAttrType enumeration for all the possible attribute types.

+Attributes rarely come alone.
+Pango uses the #PangoAttrList structure to hold all attributes that apply to a piece of text.

+# Pango Markup

 Frequently, you want to display some text to the user with attributes applied to part of the text (for example, you might want bold or italicized words).
 With the base Pango interfaces, you could create a